bjornarprytz/bjornarprytz.github.io/trails/plapp.md

     - [Microcharts](https://github.com/dotnet-ad/Microcharts)
     - [OxyPlot](https://github.com/oxyplot/oxyplot)
 - Add a mechanism where 'new' DataPoints are created in the context of their data series (i.e. with data type + id filled in)

+- Create graceful animation handling in `BasePage.OnAppearing` and `OnDisappearing`

 - Sketch UI Layout